Edit Content

 You may be wondering what type of doctor you should see.
 That really depends.
 Many primary care doctors treat incontinence and can be a good starting point, but for advanced treatment (especially if you are considering something like surgery), a urologist may be the better bet.
 Here is a breakdown of some common specialties that treat incontinence.
 Read through these and think about your own situation and treatment needs to determine the best option for you.

-This type of doctor is a general practitioner and provides broad care to many acute, chronic and preventative medical conditions.
+This type of doctor is a general practitioner and provides broad care for many acute, chronic, and preventative medical conditions.
 The Family Medicine doctor will help you identify the type of incontinence you have and talk with you about your options.
 The family medicine doctor may prescribe medication or other treatment, or, for more advanced cases, refer you to a specialist focused in urology.

 Similar to Family Medicine doctors, Internists provide general care, but usually only to adults.
-Internists can serve as a primary care physician, and provide comprehensive, long-term care for both common and complex diseases.
+Internists can serve as primary care physicians, and provide comprehensive, long-term care for both common and complex diseases.

 An OB-GYN who has advanced training in pelvic floor dysfunction in women.
 Women with stress urinary incontinence or pelvic organ prolapse are often referred to a urogynecologist for treatment.

-A doctor specialized in obstetrics and gynecology is a doctor who manages the reproductive health of women, family planning, pregnancy, and postnatal health.
+A doctor specializing in obstetrics and gynecology is a doctor who manages the reproductive health of women, family planning, pregnancy, and postnatal health.

 A Gynecologist specializes in the reproductive health of women.
 Some gynecologists have special training in diagnosing and treating urinary incontinence and prolapse (often urogynecologists).

-A geriatrician is a doctor that specializes in the care of older adults.
+A geriatrician is a doctor who specializes in the care of older adults.
 They typically train as a family practitioner or internal medicine doctor, and then spend at least one extra year completing a geriatrics fellowship.
-Diseases, medications and illnesses can sometimes affect older people differently than younger patients, and a geriatrician is specially trained to handle these cases.
+Diseases, medications, and illnesses can sometimes affect older people differently than younger patients, and a geriatrician is specially trained to handle these cases.
 Not everyone needs to see one though – if you have established a relationship with a family practitioner or internal medicine doctor and are happy with your care, feel free to continue!
-But, if as an older adult, you are suffering from a number of diseases or impairments (physical or cognitive) you may want to consult with a geriatrician who has received specialized training in treating patients over the age of 65.
+But, if as an older adult, you are suffering from several diseases or impairments (physical or cognitive) you may want to consult with a geriatrician who has received specialized training in treating patients over the age of 65.

 Once you’ve determined the best doctor to see for your incontinence, it’s time to make an appointment!
 Use the NAFC Specialist Locator to find a doctor near you and call them today.
 You’ll be that much closer to managing and treating your symptoms.